-Salty, spicy and sour tastes of foods are to be banned as they create dryness and heat in the body.
-For instance, ready made sauces, crisps and nuts, chili, mustard, wasabi or cayenne pepper, and citrus fruits or vinegar.
+Salty, sour and spicy tastes are to be reduced as they create dryness and heat in the body.
+For instance, ready made sauces, tinned tuna, fermented foods, pickles, crisps and salted nuts, cured meats, yellow cheese, fried foods, chili, mustard, wasabi or cayenne pepper, and citrus fruits or vinegar.

 Ayurveda is a flexible science, not prescriptive.
 It gives us universal principles for which practical application must be adapted by each individual, using their intelligence and considering factors such as time, location and individual body-mind constitution.

 If you have a medical condition, please consult a qualified practitioner to get an adequate summer diet recommendation.

 For now wishing you a delightful holiday !

 Article content extracted and adapted from AH Su 3.26 – 41.